cuga-rajal/chat_speak/README.md

 You should begin to hear the computer speak each line of local chat from other avatars.

 The file "Chatter.app.zip" in the repository is a ZIP archive of an app wrapper for the program.
-Just unzip and double-click to start.
+Just unzip it and double-click to start.

 It was created using Platypus, https://www.sveinbjorn.org/platypus

-The script filters out some system messages that appear in local chat.
-It only supports English at this time.
+The app expects php to be located in /opt/homebrew/bin/php which is standard for Apple Silicon systems.
+For Intel macOS systems you may need to rebuild this app with Platypus using a modified path for php, typically /usr/local/bin/php.

+Version 1.7 includes some code cleanup and better filtering of long technical phrases such as URLs and vectors.

 This is a work in progress.
 Please notify me of bugs or feature requests.